 Jake Penwell, Owner/Funeral Director

+Born and raised in Shelby, I have been given a life of opportunity and happiness from this outstanding community.
 After graduating from Shelby Senior High School in 2008, where I was president of my class, I furthered my education at Xavier University where I got a degree in business.
-I’m still a huge Xavier fan and spend a lot of time rooting for the Musketeers in basketball and, of course, the Shelby Whippets in all sports.
 After Xavier, I began my studies at the Cincinnati College of Mortuary Science where I received my Bachelor’s degree in 2011.
 I was president of my class at CCMS and was the recipient of the Charles O. Dhonau Memorial Embalming Award which was given in recognition of outstanding achievement in the combined theory and practice of embalming, an award I truly attribute to the many people, especially Bob, whom I have learned from over the years.

 While at CCMS, I met and become very close friends with Lauren Baughman.
 Although there was no doubt between the two of us (and all of those around us) that we had a strong connection then, our careers were on the forefront for us both as we returned to our hometowns of Canal Winchester and Shelby to serve our communities as funeral directors.
 We both truly believe that our time “apart” was fundamental in building what is “Jake & Lauren” today.
 Although it took a bit (10 years, exactly), we knew each other better than most already, knew each other’s friends and families, and finally realized what we always “knew” and that was that our love for each other was there “since mortuary school” and even stronger now than ever.
 We were married October 3, 2020 and are building the happiest life together.
 On June 30, 2022 God gave us the sweetest little girl, Renner Marie.
 She is funny, full of personality, welcoming, loves all the boys, and so very fun.
 Parenting has changed us for the better.